pineunity/apmec/doc/source/user/scale_usage_guide.rst

 * scaling-policy-name - Policy name defined in scaling MEAD
 * scaling-type - in or out
-* mea-id - scaling VNF id
+* mea-id - scaling MEA id
-* mea-name - scaling VNF name
+* mea-name - scaling MEA name

 For example, to scale-out policy 'sp1' defined above, this cli could be used as below: